 With these added services, credit cards do some of the hard work required to keep your identity safe.

 If you're looking for a new credit card and security is one of your top priorities, it's important to shop around to find the right fit.
-Here are a couple of our favorite cards based on their security features:
+If you're looking for a card with great security features, you might consider:

 - Blue Cash Preferred® Card from American Express: Before you travel somewhere, it's generally recommended to contact your credit card company to let them know.
 But American Express is one of few card issuers that uses sophisticated enough fraud protection measures that you don't need to let them know you're going somewhere.
 This card also offers contactless capability and a card lock feature.
 Terms apply.

-As you consider these cards and others, take your time to consider the full benefits of each option before you make a decision.
+As you decide on your next credit card, take your time to consider the full benefits of each option before you make a decision.
 For example, consider the card's welcome offer, rewards program, promotional interest rates and other features that can provide value as you use it regularly.
 To find out which credit cards with fraud protection you're matched with, use Experian CreditMatch™.